Section 15 – Equality rights

 Once a group has been found to suffer pre-existing disadvantage, this will be “settled law” which can be relied on in subsequent cases no matter what the nature of the impugned law is (Lavoie, supra at paragraph 45).

-This factor is not determinative of an unjustifiable limit of subsection 15(1).
-A member of any group, disadvantaged or not, may successfully bring a subsection 15(1) claim if he or she establishes a distinction on an enumerated or analogous ground that amounts to substantive discrimination.
+This factor is not determinative of an unjustifiable limit of section 15(1).
+A member of any group, disadvantaged or not, may successfully bring a section 15(1) claim if he or she establishes a distinction on an enumerated or analogous ground that amounts to substantive discrimination.
 It is not necessary to show historical disadvantage in order to establish discrimination (Law, supra at paragraph 65; Trociuk v.
 British Columbia (Attorney General), 1 S.C.R.
 835).

 (b) The correspondence, or lack thereof, between the grounds on which the claim is based and the actual needs, merits, capacities or circumstances of the claimant or others